Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Main results

+are jointly locally H\"older continuous with exponent $(\alpha,1- \varepsilon)$ for some $\alpha\in(0,1)$ and some $\varepsilon>0$ sufficiently small. \end{itemize} \end{remark} \begin{remark} In contrast to previously obtained strong uniqueness results showing uniqueness among a class of adapted solutions, \cref{thm.main} effectively drops these requirements via the $\omega$ by $\omega$ argument.
+In particular, we can allow for initial condition depending on future information of the driving process, e.g. $X_0(\omega)=W_1(\omega)$.
+Solutions of such equations are anticipating and fall outside the scope of previous studies. \end{remark}

-Our next result provides a general principle which asserts that if over any finite period of time, an SDE generates a random continuous semiflow and has path-by-path uniqueness, then the SDE is strongly complete.
-Although this fact has been observed in \cite{MR3567487} in the context of rough differential equations, singular SDEs is another distinct class of equations.
-It is therefore necessary to draw the connections.
+In the following corollary we observe a general principle: If over any finite period of time, an SDE generates a random continuous semiflow and path-by-path uniqueness holds, then the SDE is strongly complete.
+Although this fact has been observed in \cite{MR3567487} in the context of rough differential equations, singular SDEs form another distinct class of equations.
+It is therefore necessary to draw the connection.